MyanmarAPI/router-app/readme.md

 3. Add **API_APP_KEY** and **API_APP_SECRET** in **.env** file for router app to interact with endpoints and other app parts.

-		## This is an example keys.
+		## These are example keys.
 Please generate your own keys at server deployment.

 		X-API-KEY=cPjF5lGG8NVCbSiueyWFrwTkLtS3aJxE
 		X-API-SECRET=MpFLIgqhj5EDl8jmufDn5rvX1ItYoeCm